 The colour summarizer will produce descriptive colour statistics for an image.
-Reported will be the average, median or mode, minimum and maximum of each RGB and HSV triplet element.
+Reported will be the average, standard deviation, median or mode, minimum and maximum of each component of RGB, HSV and LCH.
 Some of the questions the summarizer will answer are

 To learn about LCH, see my presentation about color spaces and perceptual uniformity.